rianmcguire/1brc-ruby/slides.md

 `IO::Buffer#get_string_until(offset, SEMI)` feels like an API that could reasonably exist in the standard library

 <!--
+And that would make the code a whole lot more readable, and hopefully faster.

 So I wrote a tiny C extension that adds it.
 -->

+---

 ![center](rules.gif)

 <!--
 The Java 1BRC competition rules say you're not allowed to use external libraries.
 But whatever - those rules aren't real - we can go wherever we want on this Ruby adventure.

+(open 007 buffer ext)
+(open c extension)

 -->

 ---